 Right of Use and Redistribution of the Information by the Contracting Party’s Affiliates

-The Contracting Party will provide Euronext with a list of all Affiliates (with details of company names, postal addresses and email addresses) which the Contracting Party will update promptly in case of any changes.
+The Contracting Party will provide Euronext with a list of all Affiliates it intends to include (with details of company names, postal addresses and email addresses) which the Contracting Party will update promptly in case of any changes.
 The Contracting Party will include the list and current details of the Contracting Party’s Affiliates in the Order Form.
 Where requested by Euronext, the Contracting Party will provide supporting evidence of the details of its Affiliates.

 Subject to clause 8.1, the Contracting Party’s Affiliates are entitled to receive, Use and/or to Redistribute to their own Clients the Information in accordance with the Agreement.
 The Contracting Party is responsible for ensuring due compliance by its Affiliates of the applicable terms and conditions of the Agreement as if each Affiliate was Party to the Agreement.